RusyaGusev/RusyaGusev/README.md

 - 👋 Hi, I’m @RusyaGusev
-- 👀 I’m interested in coding and a succseful life
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning python3
 - 💞️ I’m looking to collaborate on Pyhon
 - 📫 How to reach me